New hope for hard-to-treat blood cancers: experimental drug imetelstat tested in phase 2 trial

 Summary

-This study tests a drug called imetelstat in people with high-risk myelodysplastic syndromes (MDS) or acute myeloid leukemia (AML) whose cancer did not respond to standard treatments.
+This study tests an experimental drug called imetelstat in 46 adults with high-risk myelodysplastic syndromes or acute myeloid leukemia that did not improve after standard therapy.
 The goal is to see if the drug can improve blood cell counts and control the disease.
-Participants who respond can keep taking the drug until it stops working.
-The study involves 46 adults and focuses on safety and effectiveness.
+Participants who respond can continue treatment until the disease worsens.

 Get updates